mk-fg/python-libraptorq/README.rst

   is sufficient; in rare cases, a set of cardinality slightly more than the number of source symbols is required.

-In practice this means that source data block of size 1 MiB (for example) can be recovered from any 1.002 MiB of the received symbols for it (from `"Application Layer Forward Error Correction for Mobile Multimedia Broadcasting Case Study" paper`_).
+In practice this means that source data block of size 1 MiB (for example) can (with very high probability) be recovered from any 1.002 MiB of the received symbols for it (from `"Application Layer Forward Error Correction for Mobile Multimedia Broadcasting Case Study" paper`_).

+Note that being a probablilistic algorithm, RaptorQ can have highly-improbable pathological cases and be exploited through these e.g. by dropping specific data blocks (see `"Stopping a Rapid Tornado with a Puff" paper`_ for more details).

 | Whole input can have up to 256 "source blocks" (encoded independently).
 | Each block can have up to 56.403 symbols.